 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 We're going to use a linear regression model, and I want to introduce exactly why we're doing that.
-We are classifying the data, giving a label or a value to some data.
-But there are two different kinds of classification, discrete and continuous classes.
+We are assigning a label or value to data.
+But there are two different kinds of classification, discrete classes and continuous classes.

-Now, discrete is where there's a small number of possible classes.
-If you're like, is this dog or a cat?
+Now, discrete classes are where there's a small number of possible classes.
+If you're like, is this a dog or a cat?
 Is this a mammal, reptile, fish, bird, or amphibian?
 Should this car have four, six, or eight cylinders?
 Was this car sold or unsold?
-Only a couple of possible options.
+There are only a couple of possible options.
 On the other hand, continuous classification means there's a lot of possible answers, and that's what we're looking at here.

 Things like prices, or distances, or weights.
 These are numeric values that could be anything.
 It could cost $39,000.

-It could cost $39,000 in one.
-It could cost $39,000 in two.
+It could cost $39,001.
+It could cost $39,002.
 And then we could dive into cents, right?
 It gets as granular as you want, and there aren't a finite number of numbers.

 So, unlike, you know, hey, is this a dog?
 Is this a cat?
 We are asking it to predict any possible value.
-So that makes it a continuous classification, not a discrete.
+So that makes it a continuous classification, not a discrete classification.
 And that's what linear regression is for.

-Linear regression, again, it's going to plot a line, just like we did with attendance and concessions, and try to make predictions based on that.
-Okay, and we're going to eventually find this, or possibly more slopes, as we did with the curvy line, right, with the polynomial regression, right?
+Linear regression, again, is going to plot a line, just like we did with attendance and concessions, and try to make predictions based on that.
+Okay, and we're going to eventually find this, or possibly more slopes, like we did with polynomial regression.
 It's going to find an equation that best predicts this value.
 That's what a linear regression is.

 It's a line, and that's why we're doing a linear regression.
-Now, a funny thing with linear regressions is it's really pretty easy to create and then train the model.
+Now, a funny thing with linear regression is that it's really easy to create and then train the model.
 There's not much code involved.

 There's a lot of work.
 There's a lot of concepts to understand, but it's not a lot of actual code.
-So, let's start with instantiating a linear regression model, meaning create it.
+So, let's start with instantiating a linear regression model, meaning creating it.

-And the way we do that is we just say model equals linear regression, call to the function, and that's straight from scikit-learn.
+And the way we do that is we just say model equals linear regression, calling the function, and that's straight from scikit-learn.
 If we run that, great, we have a model.
-Now, we haven't trained it on our data next.
+Now, we haven't trained it on our data yet.

 That'll come next.